TBleess/Website_New/pages/9_Not_in_Menu/archived-publications-and-presentations.md

 ## Archived Publications and Presentations

 - - -
-All archived Publications and Presentations are listed by year of original production date.
+All archived Publications and Presentations are listed by year of original production date unless otherwise noted.
 If you have questions or are unable to locate a particular document, please send us an email.

 - - -

 #### 2016
+- Community Profiles for Counties and Municipalities

 - Annual Demography Meeting
 - [View Presentation Videos](https://demography.dola.colorado.gov/demography/annual-demography-summit-2016/)